open-education-hub/oer-template/README.md

 ## Using the Content

-Content is located in the `content/` folder.
+Content is located in the `chapters/` folder.

 Each chapter has its own folder.
-Content for each chapter is split in two subfolders:
-* `lecture/`: content to be presented and discussed as part of lectures / presentations
-* `practice/`: content to be worked on as practical activities

 Lecture content is expected to be presented and followed.
 Practice content is expected to be used hands-on individually or as part of team.